temporalio/documentation/kb/prometheus-grafana-setup.md

 The [docker-compose setup](https://github.com/temporalio/docker-compose/blob/0bca458992ef5135700dcd9369a53fcda30356b0/docker-compose.yml) provided for local development sets up most Temporal Services in one Docker container.

-Here’s an example for how to expose a Prometheus endpoint on your local docker-compose Temporal Cluster configuration:
+Here’s an example of how to expose a Prometheus endpoint on your local docker-compose Temporal Cluster configuration:

 ```
 version: "3.5"